StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm that uses techniques that combine multiple individual models to improve predictive performance.
 Examples include Random Forest, Gradient Boosting Machines (GBM), and AdaBoost.
 * Recommended when individual models exhibit high variance or bias.
 Useful for improving overall predictive performance and generalization.
+* Integrate diverse models to capitalize on their individual strengths while compensating for their weaknesses, particularly useful in unstable datasets.
+* Tune hyperparameters like the number of trees in Random Forests and the learning rate in Boosting to optimize performance and control overfitting.

   <img width="550" alt="Ensemble Models" src="https://miro.medium.com/v2/resize:fit:2000/1*T8NnkvKIRmZT38EZ9GDoZg.png">